Please refer to our Disclosures.

 Keep Your Access Code Confidential

 You play a crucial role in preventing others from logging on to your account.
 Never use codes that are easy to guess.
 Examples of bad access codes are: birthdays, first names, pet names, addresses, phone numbers, Social Security Numbers, etc. Never reveal your access code to another person.
-You should periodically change your access code in the "Other Options" screen in Foothill@Home.
+You should periodically change your access code.
 Do not share confidential information with anyone, including family or friends.
 If you need someone to access your accounts, consider making them an authorized signer.

 Foothill Credit Union uses a state-of-the-art firewall system to protect our internal networks from outside intrusion.
 The firewall refuses connections that are not authorized and only allows certain protocols into the internal computer system.